phishx-docs/phishx-docs.github.io/docs/en/terms/privacy.md

 9. Contact with P2 for clarification of doubts

 9.1.
-Any doubt regarding our PRIVACY POLICY can be clarified through direct contact with us through the email meajude@phishx.io.
+Any doubt regarding our PRIVACY POLICY can be clarified through direct contact with us through the e-mail meajude@phishx.io.

 PhishX | Cybersecurity for People